Country Director - Nepal

 Mercy Corps has operated in Nepal since 2005, implementing programs in food security, agriculture, market development, financial services, youth engagement, climate change adaptation and disaster risk reduction.
 We take a systems-based approach in our programming, with the aim of improving the lives and potential of vulnerable individuals and communities across Nepal.

 General Position Summary

-- Formulate a clear country program strategy that expresses Mercy Corps’s added value, and which can be clearly communicated to team members, local beneficiaries, government, partners, Mercy Corps colleagues and donors.
+- Formulate a clear country program strategy that expresses Mercy Corps’s added value, that is aligned with Mercy Corps’ global strategy, and which can be clearly communicated to various stakeholder including; team members, participants, government bodies, partners, and donors.

 - Recognize opportunities for innovative action and secure resources for such programs, or otherwise convince donors and other key stakeholders to provide support.

 - Participate in activities and efforts prioritized by regional management team.

 - Prioritize and organize key steps and resources to achieve country-level and agency objectives.

 - Leverage regional and technical support teams to support business development and quality program implementation efforts.